JayroALH/FlowBlur/README.md

 As you may know a normalmap is just a map where the RGB components are used as vectors,

 Red is the X direction

 Green is the Y direction (Note: Depending on the format of your normalmap the value of this component changes.
 More details below)

-Blue is the Z direction
+Blue is the Z direction, in this shader this is used as a length modifier, so you can alter the length of the sample on a per pixel basis

 ![A Simple flow map made in 10 seconds ](https://cloud.githubusercontent.com/assets/22602582/20998436/709fe758-bcd3-11e6-8415-d192f911b02e.png)